fastwow/threadsign/docs/PRD.md

 Early-stage founders struggle to identify **real, validated problems** worth solving.
 While Reddit contains millions of candid discussions describing user frustrations, this information is noisy, fragmented, and difficult to convert into actionable product ideas.

 ### High-Level Solution
-ThreadSign is a SaaS that uses the **official Reddit API as its primary data source** to monitor selected, problem-heavy subreddits.
+ThreadSign is a SaaS that uses **Reddit discussion data** (currently mocked during MVP development) to monitor selected, problem-heavy subreddits.
 The system periodically ingests discussion threads, extracts pain signals, and uses an LLM to generate **concise product ideas with a simplified viability score**.
 Users consume these ideas via a web feed and optional email updates.

+> **Implementation Note:** During MVP development, mocked Reddit data is used temporarily.
+Access to the official Reddit API requires submitting and waiting for approval of an application form.
+This is an implementation detail only—the product flow, features, and UX are designed to work identically with real Reddit API data once approved.
+Mocked data does not represent a product limitation.

 ### Target Users
 - Beginner founders